klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 Since early 2026, LUMI also has a small partition for containerised micro-services managed with Kubernetes known as **LUMI-K**.
-This is basically a small separate system and the only thing it shares with LUMI is its name.
+This is basically a small separate system and the only thing it shares with LUMI, is its name.
 It is managed by different admins and has a different upgrade cycle from LUMI.
 It also uses different compute hardware then the LUMI compute nodes: Traditional not-very-dense servers rather than the very dense compute blades that we will